More to Life

 When you hear yourself speak a negative thought such as:

 I’m fat—I’m stupid—I did a terrible job—I will never amount to anything— I’m a terrible mother… then you need to bind those thoughts in Jesus name.
 Speak life, not destruction.
-Your worth is not attributed to your accomplishments or physique, your worth is established in God’s ardent love toward you.
+Your worth is not attributed to your accomplishments, relationship status, or physique; your worth is established in God’s ardent love toward you.

 Ask yourself: